georgetown-cset/eto-orca/SQL_cleaning.md

 Takes the first match by order of importance: acronym_match, parentheses_match, otherwise_cleaned.

+(need to add exact counts at each step)

 ### Limitations

 MINISTRY OF HIGHER EDUCATION, for example, not aggregated by country.
+This can be resolved with the `country` parameter - we are not losing any specificity because the original was not aggregated either.

-Unfortunately no way to fix while keeping heuristics unless done manually But still achieves the main point of normalizing the string only section
+Unfortunately no way to fix while keeping heuristics unless done manually But still achieves the main point of normalizing the string only section.

 ### Potential Further Steps